 The word explode originally meant “to jeer a performer off the stage,” but the collective hissing and booing of a dissatisfied audience is called exsibilation.

 An extranean is a stranger, or someone who does not belong to your family or friends despite being in close proximity to you.
 The term once referred to pupils who join the school a year later, typically from another school or area.

 To wander about with no particular purpose is to extravage.

-… an eye-opener, as well as being something surprising or remarkable, was a very strong alcoholic drink in Victorian slang.
+In addition to being something surprising or remarkable, an eye-opener was a very strong alcoholic drink in Victorian slang.